Butcher, Baker, Nightmare Maker

 The DVD tells us its transfer comes from a "brand new HiDef master from the original camera negatives (that were reported lost by basement dwellers)."
 And the blu-ray's transfer comes from a "brand new 2017 2k scan from the original camera negatives (the vault finally found it after misplacing it years ago!)."
 And yes, this bears out, because the DVD transfer was a revelation compared to the previous VHS rips and junk fans had been living with for so many years.
 The DVD case says it's 1.85:1, but it's actually 1.78.
 Regardless, though, it looks great in a surprisingly clear anamorphic widescreen edition.
 When the blu was finally announced, I didn't expect anything more than to have the same transfer slapped onto a higher resolution disc.
 And I would've been fine with that, just tightening up some of the fuzzy compression of standard definition.
 But no, we've got a fresh scan (also 1.78:1) which looks even better, revealing more picture along all four sides, with much sharper and cleaner detail, and even more notably, some very attractive color correction.
 The colors weren't bad the first time around, but now this looks like the work of a major studio.

-Both discs just feature the original mono track with no subtitle options.
+Both Code Reds just feature the original mono track with no subtitle options.
 It's bumped up to lossless DTS-HD on the blu, but it still has a core background hiss, with the occasional crack and pop.
-A little noise reduction would've gone a long way, but it's never loud enough to become bothersome.
+Severin's DTS-HD track has a hiss to it, too, but it's less pervasive.
+And they've added optional English subtitles for the first time.

 Code Red's DVD is an impressively endowed special edition.
 But if you only see one DVD extra in your life, and I mean on any DVD ever, you've got to watch Susan Tyrrell's on-camera interview.
 She tells us right off the bat that she "hated every damn minute of it" and has "a lot of horrifying stories to tell."
 It looks like she started out recording an audio commentary, but they wound up with just this perfect, eleven minute piece where she goes from "I'd fuck anybody to get out of this picture... except Bo" to "brilliant!
 That's a great scene!"